Mahmoud-Ayesh-25/Mahmoud-Ayesh-25/README.md

 - **My Translator**
   An AI-based translator desktop app that allows you to translate text quickly between any language or dialect.

-- **Quizify**
-  It is an application that helps you quickly review what you have studied by creating quizzes.

 ---